 Policing the American Empire—Pax Americana, as I write it online.
-Let me know how you like it.
+Let me know how I could change it for the better.

-Fred Dungan's Home Page has been an alternatve to traditional "for profit" journalism since I founded it in 1991.
+Fred Dungan's Home Page has been an alternative to traditional "for profit" journalism since I founded it in 1991.
 Although it has most of the characteristics of a blog, I prefer to call it a Home Page because the term "blog" sounds extremely harsh and the website predates blogs by nearly a decade.
 Like me, it pulls no punches and is highly opinionated.
 I appreciate your feedback.
-Contact me by email, firstname.lastname@example.org.
-Being a dirty old man and a single father, I confess to being susceptible to hard luck stories from greasy hussies.
+Contact me by email, email@example.com.
+Being a dirty old man and a single father, I confess to being susceptible to hard luck stories from loose women who give their favors away with less discretion than a soup kitchen.
 Other than that, I have sound judgment.
 Since neither I nor my values are for sale, there is no questionable or fallacious advertising permitted in this domain.
 I advocate a totally free and particapatory internet.
 All of the ebooks on this site can be downloaded without charge.
 Enjoy.

 I own and operate DUNGAN BOOKS, a small, fiercely independent publishing house in Riverside, California.
 Although I am a Christian writer, you won't find my books in Christian bookstores because of my occasional use of street language which the powers-that-be find vulgar and distasteful.
 Since I refrain from taking the Lord's name in vain and obey the word of God, I do not appreciate having my books banned from sale in their stores.
 They should renounce their elite, one percenter, holier-than-thou notions, journey beyond their restrictive gated communities, and find out what life is like for the rest of us.
 Celebrate humanity as we praise God together.
 Let us be grateful for what we have.
 Read my latest book,